DirkSonguer/keyboard-TA-SE-1040/README.md

 ![alt text](https://github.com/DirkSonguer/keyboard-TA-SE-1040/blob/main/images/TA-SE-1040-back.jpg "TA SE 1040 Back")

+## Layout
+Both my SE 1040's have a German ISO-DE layout with some additional modifyer keys to control typewriter functionalities like font settings and cursor control.
+It's similar to a 60% plus numpad plus 6 XT-style F-keys.

+Notably, the top left key on the "numpad" / right F cluster is a blank & doesn't have a switch underneath.

+In total, the keyboard has 84 keys.

 ## Switches
-The switches seem to be [Cherry M9](https://deskthority.net/wiki/Cherry_M9) with black stems.
-According to the Cherry catalog, these are the low profile variant and in this board sit below the steel plate with only the top and stem above.
+The switches are [Cherry M9](https://deskthority.net/wiki/Cherry_M9) with black stems.
+According to the Cherry catalog, these are the low profile linear variant - the main housing sits below the steel plate, with the top part clipping into the plate.

-Both boards however also had switches with clear stems.
-Based on their slightly wonkier soldering my guess is that the clear ones were replacements / repairs at some point.
+Both boards also have switches with clear stems, some of which seem to have different springs / actuation force.
+Based on their slightly wonkier soldering my guess is that these were replacements / repairs at some point.

 ![alt text](https://github.com/DirkSonguer/keyboard-TA-SE-1040/blob/main/images/TA-SE-1040-switches.jpg "TA SE 1040 Switches")

 ## Keycaps
+The keyboard has black, low profile keycaps.
+They are 2mm thick and 8mm at their highest point, with a width of 18mm (1u).
+The alphas have concave indents and are slightly angled, although every row features the same angle.
+The modifyers and relegendables have flat surfaces.

 ![alt text](https://github.com/DirkSonguer/keyboard-TA-SE-1040/blob/main/images/TA-SE-1040-keycaps.jpg "TA SE 1040 Keycaps")